Do you need periods, or are they “God’s design flaw” as a senior health professional said in a recent Guardian article?

 That said, those of us who want periods have some pretty good reasons:

-1. They're an important indicator of overall health
+Periods are an important indicator of overall health

 The pill can provide relief for all sorts of symptoms, and it doesn't harm fertility, but it doesn't fix anything either.
 It's a mask, not a cure.